Peanut Nutrition & Calories - Complete data of all nutrients

 Fat is one of the major nutrients found in peanuts.
 Almost half of the peanut’s mass is made up of fats.

-One hundred grams of peanuts provides 76% of the daily needed fats.
-One serving size of peanuts contains 14g of fats.
+100g of peanuts covers around 75% of the recommended daily value of fats.
+One serving size (1 oz) of peanuts contains 14g of fats.

 Boiled peanuts are significantly lower in fats.